robseb/rsyocto/README.md

 * **Robin Sebastian**

-*rsYocto* was developed a year ago as a student project by me and further for my master thesis optimized.
+*rsYocto* is fully developed on me own.
 No companies are involved in this project.
+Today I'm Master Student of electronic engineering with the major embedded systems.
-I ‘m looking for an interesting job offer up to summer 2020 to  share and deepen my shown skills.
+I ‘m looking for an interesting job offer to  share and deepen my shown skills up to summer 2020.